Aeroluna/LunaCoopMod/README.md

 - Buffed P2 to reduce Stasis Ward duration by 50% instead of 75%

 For the prestige focused on stasising things, the P2 just makes Stasis Wards sad.
-This should help with that.
+This slight buff should help with that.

 - Reworked Void Stasis to target air units and no longer make the unit invulnerable.